jholleran/calvingcamerareviews/_posts/2015-05-26-ip-wireless-directional-antenns.markdown

 date:   2015-05-26 22:40:00
 bg-img: home-bg.jpg
 description: |
   Building a Calving Camera System with a IP Directional Antenna for long distances between the Shed and the House.
-This article describes how to set Directional Antennaa up and how to integrate them with IP Cameras.
+This article describes how to set Directional Antenna up and how to integrate them with IP Cameras.

 categories: wireless
 ---